Thai has 5 tones: Click on any of the example words below to hear a word spoken across the 5 tones.

 What I discovered back when doing these drills myself many years ago is that by knowing the rules and being able to almost instantly figure out the tone of a word allowed my brain to assign some sort of meaning to the different tones which my ears were struggling to distinguish.
 This combined with really mastering all the vowel shapes made Thai not only accessible, but actually pretty easy.

 The only way to really master it all is to learn the script and all the tone rules associate with the Thai sound system.
 It’s totally possible to learn this on your own, but there are a number of rules to learn and it can seem very complex at first.
-If you like my approach of dividing things up into bite-sized chunks you may want to check out my course, Read Thai in 2 Weeks, which covers everything you need to know in order to start reading and speaking Thai including the script, sound system and tone rules.
+If you like my approach of dividing things up into bite-sized chunks you may want to check out the Learn Thai Inner Circle program which covers everything you need to know in order to start reading and speaking Thai including the script, sound system and tone rules.

 Showing Emotion in a Tonal language?